fgpbhoer982/ifs-unpacker/README.md

-## Information
+Information
-This .ifs (nifs) is tencent games proprietary file archive
+The .ifs (or nifs) file format is a proprietary archive used by Tencent Games.

-## Notice
+Notice
-This project currently under development, it's not actual and completed code!
+This project is currently in development and does not represent the final, complete version of the code.

-## Important
+Important
-it's not actual unpacker, current prototype or testing, we are not fully understand exact file structure of tencent .ifs (nifs) archive
+This is not a fully functional unpacker.
+The current prototype is in testing, and we do not yet fully understand the exact file structure of Tencent’s .ifs (or nifs) archive format.